jameshughes89/cs2XX-ComputerArchitecture/site/labs/digital/digital.rst

 Tutorial
 ========

-delete everything, or create a new file
+#.
+Delete everything or create a new file

-Run the totorial
+#.
+Run the tutorial

-    if you miss it, it's under the menue View
+    * The tutorial can be started by selecting "View -> Start Tutorial"

-run the circuit and see how the output reacts in real time try to run in gate step mode
+#.
+As the tutorial instructed, run the circuit and interact with it in real time

+#.
+Re-run the circuit in "Single Gate Stepping" mode and see how this differs from running the circuit regularly

+    * Make use of the "Gate Step" button

-open the analyze menu
+#.
+Stop the circuit open the analyze window and make sense of what it shows

-    Analysis -> Analysis
-    It's showing the truth table for the circuit
+    * Found in "Analysis -> Analysis"

-add a graph data component and run again and interact with the circuit
+#.
+Add a Data Graph component to the workspace, re-run the circuit, and interact with the inputs

+    * The Data Graph component is found under "Component -> IO -> Data Graph"
+    * The Data Graph component does not need to be connected to anything